babenkoivan/elastic-migrations/README.md

         ],
     ]);

-    // you can also change the index settings
+    // you can also change the index settings and the analysis configuration
     $settings->index([
          'number_of_replicas' => 2,
          'refresh_interval' => -1
     ]);

-    // and analysis configuration
     $settings->analysis([
         'analyzer' => [
             'title' => [